Other names: Canadian Sphynx

 Since this cat has a tendency to eat more in order to maintain its body temperature, you will need to pay particular attention to the quality and quantity of food.

 There is a high incidence of heart disease in amongst Sphynxes.
-Echocardiography remains the diagnostic test of choice for the detection of MHC (hereditary hypertrophic cardiomyopathy).
+Echocardiography remains the diagnostic test of choice for the detection of HCM (hereditary hypertrophic cardiomyopathy).
 A certain susceptibility to skin disease called papular eruptive mastocytosis or cutaneous papular mastocytosis has been reported in this feline and some other breeds.
 Another disease called "hereditary myopathy" could also be present.
 Originally, this condition was identified in the Devon Rex (which contributed to the development of the Sphynx breed).

 Special attention should be paid to the blood groups of the breeders in order to avoid haemolytic anemia (neonatal isoerythrolysis) often fatal in kittens.